willfaught/willfaught.github.io/content/blog/2011-04-19-samsung-clones-iphone-apple-sues.md

 - apple
 - samsung
 - opinions
-title: Samsung clones iPhone, Apple sues
+title: Samsung Clones IPhone, Apple Sues
 ---

 It's like an iPhone from an alternate, yet similar, universe.
 Ars nailed the image comparison.